davehermann/lambduh/docs-src/UpgradeToV2.md

 1. Configuration files must be included in the triggering archive.
 Lamb-duh no longer supports using a default configuration.
 1. *IAM Roles*
-    + the *s3:ListBucket* permission is now required for the bucket where the code archive is placed to start the deployment process
+    + the *s3:ListBucket* permission is now required for the triggering bucket where the code archive is placed to start the deployment process
     + The *lambda:DeleteAlias* permission is now required
 1. *Lambda Tasks*
-    + To keep with AWS standards, function handlers now default to `index` instead of the v1 required `lambda`.
+    + To keep with AWS standards, function handlers now default to `index` instead of the Lamb-duh v1.x required `lambda`.
     A `handler` property has been added to both the function definition, and the task defaults, and can now be defined for all task functions or per-function.
         + To maintain compatibility, add `"handler": "lambda"` as a setting for all existing Lambda task in the `defaults` object.
 1. *API Gateway Tasks*